gonnect-uk/databricks-mlops/README.md

 ## Overview

 A comprehensive, type-safe MLOps framework for Databricks that follows best practices for the end-to-end machine learning lifecycle.
-The framework emphasizes type safety, modularity, and automated MLOps processes.

-## Getting Started
+Built on Pydantic models and strong Python typing, this framework provides a reliable foundation for production ML systems on the Databricks platform.

-### Installation
+## Installation

-The framework can be installed using `uv` (recommended) or `pip`:

 ```bash
 # Install using uv (recommended)